A dream for art and architecture lovers in Seville

 In 1997, the site became the Andalusian centre of Contemporary Art.
 A magical space filled with history and a fascinating mixture of architecture styles, where one can see both permanent and temporary art exhibitions.

-The place is also the scenario for Seville’s most important contemporary pop music festival, called territorios, which takes place every year in May.
+The place is also the scenario of many music festivals which tend to take place in Spring.
 Also, during the summer nights, contemporary pop music fills the gardens of the former monastery, with a program of concerts called nocturama.